jlauemoeller/enzyme/README.md

 ```

 Notice how we use the `cents` iso both in the `[?filter]` expression and on the price field itself.
 Unlike `select` and filter expressions,
 `transform` first applies the "forward" function to convert the selected data to the working representation, hand that to the transformation function, and then applies the inverse "backward" function to convert the transformed value back to the base representation.
 This final value then replaces the original value in the data structure.
+The `cents_iso` function allows the transformation to take place using a more convenient representation.

 Here's what that looks like as a diagram: